babsgenius2001/PerfectNumberComputation/README.md

-# Perfect Number Computation Application
+# Prefect Number Computation Application

 This application validates if a provided number is a perfect number or not.
 It also fetches a list of perfect numbers within a specified range of numbers.